How to Recognize Early Signs of Hearing Loss: What You Need to Know

 Share

-Hearing loss is often a gradual process that many people don’t notice until it starts affecting their everyday lives.
+Hearing loss is often a gradual process that many people don't notice until it starts affecting their everyday lives.
 The earlier you recognize the signs, the quicker you can take steps to protect your hearing and find the right solution.
-But what are the early warning signs of hearing loss, and how can you spot them before they become more severe?
+According to the American Speech-Language-Hearing Association (ASHA), early identification and intervention significantly improve long-term hearing outcomes.

 Common Early Signs of Hearing Loss